-Tom Hanks, Idris Elba & More Revealing Their Coronavirus Diagnosis
+Idris Elba's Wife Sabrina Dhowre & More Reveal Coronavirus Diagnoses

 Tom Hanks & Rita Wilson

-Hanks and Wilson revealed their diagnosis last Wednesday.
+Hanks and Wilson revealed their diagnosis on Mar.
+11.

 "Hello, folks.
 Rita and I are down here in Australia.
 We felt a bit tired, like we had colds, and some body aches," Hanks wrote on Instagram at the time.
 "Rita had some chills that came and went.
 Slight fevers too.
 To play things right, as is needed in the world right now, we were tested for the Coronavirus, and were found to be positive."